prateekshukla1108/fastai/posts/Lesson-1-Making-a-Cyclist-recogniser.md

 ## Tabular Analysis

-We can also can help analyze structured data like spreadsheets.
+We can also help analyze structured data like spreadsheets.
 Let's start by breaking down each line of code and understanding what it does:

 ```python
 from fastai.tabular.all import *